630-584-4800

 Important Considerations for Moving With Your Child After Your Divorce

-Posted on November 25,2020 in Children of Divorce
+Posted on November 25, 2020 in Children and Divorce

 St. Charles IL divorce lawyerAfter a divorce, Illinois law permits a parent to move with their children to a new location within 25 miles of their current home in the counties surrounding Chicago, or within 50 miles of their current home anywhere else in the state, in some cases even across state lines.
 Relocations of a greater distance are sometimes possible with the approval of the court.
 However, regardless of your intended destination, a move can create significant stress for your children.